StevensND/ghidra-port-mods-guide/Ghidra/GhidraFinalSteps.md

 2. Open [HxD](https://mh-nexus.de/en/downloads.php?product=HxD20).
 Click on File -> Open.
 Search for the main file of the latest update (1.2.0 in my case).
 You can use [this site](https://hexed.it/) too as alternative if you don't want to download HxD.

 Open it  and focus on the left corner.
 Look at 00000040 and 00000050 lines.
 Get the letters and numbers until you find 0's.
 That’s the @nsobid that we will need for the update mod.
-You got a [video explanation here](https://youtu.be/d1XWoEgAgrU)
+You got a [video explanation here](https://youtu.be/d1XWoEgAgrU) and another ways to find the nsobid [here]()

 Here's an example: